Fidelity now offers 65 iShares ETFs commission-free. Which ones are good for buy-and-hold investors?

 The iShares MSCI EAFE Small-Cap Index ETF (SCZ) on the commission-free list doesn’t cover Canada or emerging markets.
 If I want to overweight international small cap, I would pay $8 and buy Vanguard FTSE All-World ex-US Small-Cap ETF (VSS).

 I don’t like fixed income ETFs.
-For fixed income I would just buy I Bonds, CDs, and Vanguard muni funds.
+Fidelity offers Spartan U.S. Bond Index Fund and Spartan Inflation-Protected Bond Index Fund, both at a very low cost.
+For fixed income outside Fidelity I would just buy I Bonds, CDs, and Vanguard muni funds.

 For broad diversification with the least number of equity funds, just two will do at Fidelity: Spartan Total Market Index Fund (ticker FSTVX) for US stocks and Spartan Global ex U.S. Index Fund (FSGDX) for international stocks.
 Replace FSGDX with Vanguard Total International Stock ETF (VXUS) for including international small caps.
 If I want to spice it up a little more with higher risk, I would add VBR for more US small cap value, IEMG for more emerging markets, and VSS for more international small caps.
 That’s maximum of 5 funds.
 Only one of them is an iShares ETF.